ajanicij/hashnode-code/2023-09-30-drop-trait/README.md

 That is another fascinating thing about Rust: in many cases the error message is describing exactly what the compiler doesn't like.
 Here we declared an instance ms of MyStruct, then we declared another, ms2.
 After executing ms2 = ms, the object has been moved so now it is owned by ms2.
-(I we had assigned an object to ms2 before this ownership transfer, that other object would be dropped by executing ms2 = ms, and we would see drop function being called.)
+(If we had assigned an object to ms2 before this ownership transfer, that other object would be dropped by executing ms2 = ms, and we would see drop function being called.)
 At this point, ms owns nothing, so ms.var = 1; makes no sense and the compiler does not like it.